Ken Kao

 Ken Kao is an American film producer.
 He is known for his work with Terrence Malick, and for co-founding Arcana with Ryan Gosling.

 Kao is the President and Founder of Waypoint Entertainment.

 Early life

-Kao is the son of GPS pioneer Min Kao.
+Kao was born in the late 1970s and is the son of billionaire GPS pioneer Min Kao.
 He grew up in Kansas City.
-His sister is fashion designer Jen Kao.
+His younger sister is fashion designer Jen Kao.

 Personal life

-Kao is married to Jessica Michibata.
-They live in Los Angeles.
+Kao married Jessica Michibata in 2016, and they gave birth to one child in 2017.
+The family live in Los Angeles.